Akash-Vijay/Linux-Essentials/README.md

 # Linux-Essentials
 List of all essential linux commands.
-The 20% you need to know. <br><br>
+The 20% you need to know. <br>
+All commands in this repo are categorized based on their functionality.
+<br><br>
 **Note:** This repo is not the ultimate guide to master linux, but it can be considered as a good reference for learning.
 It contains all the essential commands needed to work with a linux system.

 <br>